Authentication

 Supported Mechanisms

-• SASL/PLAIN - Username and password authentication
+• SASL/PLAIN - Username and password authentication.
+Must be opted in explicitly and requires TLS (see below).

 Enabling Authentication